Application and Registration Dates

 Obtain a Parking Permit

 Please visit Parking Services website for more information on obtaining a parking permit.

-If you have questions about registration, contact the Office of Business Services at (860) 570-9214 or by visiting the Hartford Bursar.
+If you have questions about registration, contact the UConn Hartford Office of Student Services at (959) 200-3743.

-Non-degree students are not assigned an advisor.
-However, the Office of Student and Academic Services staff is available to assist non-degree students choose the right course.
+Non-Degree students are not assigned an advisor.
+However, the Office of Student and Academic Services staff is available to assist you in choosing the right course.
 Please email firstname.lastname@example.org for assistance.